yoyozhik/Java-WebEditorProject/README.md

 Q: Why are you supporting Windows instead of Mac/Linux as a starting point?

-A: Considering the major customers - who have little knowledge about coding, they are mainly Windows and Mac users, not Linux users.
+A: Considering the major customers, who have little knowledge about coding, they are mainly Windows and Mac users, not Linux users.
 And nowadays Windows is still the mainstream by looking at the market share, compared to Mac.
+So it makes sense to start with a Windows implementation.

 We definitely will extend the support over to Mac and Linux, but Windows is a good starting point to make sure the majority can be benefited asap.